 One of the best ways of becoming more open as an organisation is to develop an open information policy.
 An open information policy is a public statement of current and future attitude to sharing information about key areas of governance, finance, performance and programmes.
 We've identified a five-step process for organisations to follow to create their open information policy.
 As with any policy, creating it is not the same as embedding it within your organisation.
 As you work through the steps, consider what else you will need to do to support this change in practice within your organisation.

 Step 1: Commit

 Initial commitment to the idea of openness as a whole organisation is incredibly important and can be a change in the way that your organisation works.
-UK NGOs are not included in the Freedom of Information Act and therefore are not required to disclose information other than that required by the Charity Commission.
-But in terms of building public trust, it makes sense to be proactive in making information publically available in a way that makes it accessible and useful to anyone who has an interest.
+Whilst UK civil society organisations are not included under the UK Freedom of Information Act, the Information Commissioner's Office has called for an extension to the law to cover UK charities, such as housing associations, which provide public functions.
+The FOIA provides a useful framework making information publically available in a way that makes it accessible and useful to anyone who has an interest.

 In a 2014 Charity Commission report, 96% of 1,163 people surveyed agreed that it was important to provide the public with information on how they spent their money, 94% that it was crucial that charities demonstrated how they benefit the public and 90% that charities explain what they have actually achieved (via an annual report).